 As part of our Sisters’ commitment to feed the hungers of the people of God, during Lent, we along with our Oblates, pray and give alms to the Alliance for International Monasticism (AIM).
-For the past 14 years, the Benedictine Sisters of Florida has raised funds to help meet the needs of Benedictine communities in third-world countries.
+For the past 14 years, the Benedictine Sisters of Florida, Inc. has raised funds to help meet the needs of Benedictine communities in third-world countries.
 Through AIM’s Monastery to Monastery Program, we have special ties to international graduate students attending Saint Leo University.

 Advent Penance Service and Other Advent Activities